Prince William and Kate Middleton’s 10th Anniversary Is the Calm Before the Storm

 That is one campaign with the public that the couple still have to win.

-The marital craft of William and Kate has sailed, for the most part, serenely on sometimes rough seas for the past decade.
+The marital craft of William and Kate has sailed mostly serenely on sometimes rough seas for the past decade.
 The next decade looks set to be one of seismic change: Kate and William’s all-smiles challenge will be to make the inevitable hurricanes seem nothing but storms in a teacup.